Role Authoring

 What the workflow does automatically:

-• Applies jackin.construct_version and jackin.role_git_sha as OCI labels at build time via docker/build-push-action’s labels: input — no ARG or LABEL declarations needed in your Dockerfile.
+• Applies jackin.construct.version and jackin.role.git.sha as OCI labels at build time via docker/build-push-action's labels: input — no ARG or LABEL declarations needed in your Dockerfile.

 • Builds separate image manifests for linux/amd64 and linux/arm64.